WINCHESTER

 Contrary

-John Taylor and Wilford Woodruff (in charge of the
+John Taylor and Wilford Woodruff, in charge of the

-Times and Seasons) had something to
+Times and Seasons, had much to

 do with the anonymous articles.